-In addition to the CallId, EndpointId, and ConnectionId, the embedded client will also send the connection's parameters, which would have been returned to the Call Agent in response to a DeleteConnection command from the Call Agent.
+In addition to the CallId, EndpointId, and ConnectionId, the trunking gateway will also send the connection's parameters, which would have been returned to the Media Gateway Controller in response to a DeleteConnection command from the Media Gateway Controller.
 The reason code indicates the cause of the DeleteConnection.
-When one or more D-QoS reservations and/or committals have been made for the connection, the embedded client will release the resources reserved.

-ReturnCode is a parameter returned by the Call Agent.
+ReturnCode is a parameter returned by the Media Gateway Controller.
 It indicates the outcome of the command and consists of an integer number (see Section 7.5) optionally followed by commentary.

-7.3.7 DeleteConnection (Multiple Connections From the Call Agent)
+7.3.7 DeleteConnection (Multiple Connections from the Media Gateway Controller)

-A variation of the DeleteConnection function can be used by the Call Agent to delete multiple connections at the same time.
+A variation of the DeleteConnection function can be used by the Media Gateway Controller to delete multiple connections at the same time.
 The command can be used to delete all connections that relate to a call for an endpoint:

-ReturnCode ← DeleteConnection(CallId, EndpointId)
+← DeleteConnection(CallId, EndpointId)

 The EndpointId, in this form of the DeleteConnection command, MUST NOT use the "any of" wildcard.
 All connections for the endpoint(s) with the CallId specified will be deleted.
 The command does not return any individual statistics or call parameters.
-An embedded client that receives a DeleteConnection (Multiple Connections From the Call Agent) with the "any of" wildcard convention MUST return an error (the error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.
+A gateway that receives a DeleteConnection (Multiple Connections From the Media Gateway Controller) with the "any of" wildcard convention MUST return an error (error returned SHOULD be error code 500 - the transaction could not be executed because the endpoint is unknown) in response.

-DeleteConnection can also be used by the Call Agent to delete all connections that terminate in a given endpoint:
+DeleteConnection can also be used by the Media Gateway Controller to delete all connections that terminate in a given endpoint: